Skip to Page Content

 10.0 Equipment

 10.1 Personal protection.
-There shall be a minimum of 25 sets of running gear.
+There shall be a minimum of 15 sets of running gear.
 Running gear shall include the following approved items: helmets, bunker coat, bunker pants, boots, gloves, and eye protection.
-NFPA 1971, 1972, 1973 and 1974.
+All equipment shall meet the appropriate NFPA standard in Chapter 8 of this regulation.

 10.2 Fire apparatus